kalibera/rchk/doc/INSTALLATION.md

 # Native installation on Linux

 Once the installation is finished, check the first R package using instructions provided [here](../README.md).
-Note that rchk currently does not work with LLVM 8 and newer due to a change in the LLVM API.
-The description below assumes that wllvm is installed via running pip as root;
-when run as a regular user, the installation directory will be different (e.g.  `~/.local/bin`).
+The description below assumes that wllvm is installed via running pip as root; when run as a regular user, the installation directory will be different (e.g.  `~/.local/bin`).

 ## Debian (Buster)